Skip to Main Content

 • the department developing a curriculum informed by a clear set of principles, policies, practices and systems which support a teaching for mastery approach, as set out in the 2021 DfE Key Stage 3 non-statutory guidance

-• the teachers in the department (including the specialist) developing a deep understanding of the principles and pedagogies underpinning teaching for mastery, and acquiring enhanced maths subject knowledge with a particular emphasis on progression within key areas of maths
+• the teachers in the department (including the Specialist) developing a deep understanding of the principles and pedagogies underpinning teaching for mastery, and acquiring enhanced maths specialist knowledge with a particular emphasis on progression within key areas of maths

 • the growth of teachers’ collaborative work, through which planning, teaching and assessment practices are developed

-• the specialist developing their own understanding and practice in supporting collaborative professional development within and beyond school
+• the Specialist developing their own understanding and practice in supporting collaborative professional development within their school

 What is the cost?